z-aqib/machine-learning-algorithms/challenger1/README.md

 - too much depth can be long and ineffective, smaller depth is better
 - default min child weight is better, 20 has a higher roc however accuracy decreased
 - increasing estimators without altering learning rate makes no difference
+- PCA didnt perform well and ruined the accuracy

 ### Analyzing Estimators and Learning Rate
 | case number | estimators | learning rate | accuracy |